raphaelleroffo/raphaelleroffo.github.io/presentations/index.md

 - Sorensen, James PR, et al. ["Tryptophan-like and humic-like fluorophores are extracellular in groundwater: implications as real-time faecal indicators."](https://www.nature.com/articles/s41598-020-72258-2) Scientific reports 10.1 (2020): 1-9

 - Roffo, R., (Re)sources. *Eau, énergie et autres services essentiels, plaidoyer pour une approche intégrée*.
-Editions Descartes & Cie, 2018. *For this book, I interviewed a dozen of experts from the (Re)sources think tank to try and provide a broad overview of the water and energy accessibility landscape in 2018 and ideas about the way forward.
+Editions Descartes & Cie, 2018.

+    *For this book, I interviewed a dozen of experts from the (Re)sources think tank to try and provide a broad overview of the water and energy accessibility landscape in 2018 and ideas about the way forward.
 The preface is by Kofi Annan.
-You can find copies online ([Amazon](https://www.amazon.com/Eau-%C3%A9nergie-autres-services-essentiels/dp/2844463258), [Dalloz](https://www.librairiedalloz.fr/livre/9782844463258-eau-energie-et-autres-services-essentiels-plaidoyer-pour-une-approche-integree-collectif/) etc*
+You can find copies online ([Amazon](https://www.amazon.com/Eau-%C3%A9nergie-autres-services-essentiels/dp/2844463258), [Dalloz](https://www.librairiedalloz.fr/livre/9782844463258-eau-energie-et-autres-services-essentiels-plaidoyer-pour-une-approche-integree-collectif/), etc.)*

 - UNDP Strategy for Urban Programming: Asia and the Pacific, UNDP, 2015.